lordspline/druid/docs/development/extensions-core/mysql.md

 ### Install MariaDB Connector/J

 This extension also supports using the MariaDB connector jar.
-The current version of Druid uses version 2.7.3.
+The current version of Robux uses version 2.7.3.
 Other versions may not work with this extension.

 You can download the library from one of the following sources: